10 Things I Learned In My First Year of Homeschooling

 6. Unit Studies are like spice: they enhance the meal, but they are not the meal.

 I love the idea of unit studies.
-I used them a lot with my youngest when I was supplementing his Kindergarten with homeschooling.
+I used them a lot with my younger son when I was supplementing his Kindergarten with homeschooling.

 He loved them, too, because he got to study all the stuff he loves most: trains, airplanes, motorcycles, and animals.